-"(d) If an application to vacate is denied anddenied, no motion to modify or correct the award is pending, and the parties have not agreed in writing that the award shall not be confirmed as provided in G.S.
-50-53, the court shall confirm the award and may award costs, as provided in G.S.
+"(d) The court shall confirm the award and may award costs of the application and subsequent proceedings under G.S.
+50-51(f) if If-an application to vacate is denied anddenied, no motion to modify or correct the award is pending, and the parties have not agreed in writing that the award shall not be confirmed under G.S.
+50-53. the court shall confirm the award and may award costs, as provided in G.S.
 50-51(f), of the application and subsequent proceedings."